YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/Uses.md

 * **IBM** - Providing the operational log analysis engine for Bluemix Apps
 * **Activision** - Leveraging social data to improve video game customer support

-For more information about the uses of Elastic Search [https://www.elastic.co/blog/found-uses-of-elasticsearch](https://www.elastic.co/blog/found-uses-of-elasticsearch).
+For more information about the uses of Elastic Search [https://www.elastic.co/blog/found-uses-of-elasticsearch](https://www.elastic.co/blog/found-uses-of-elasticsearch) and for more users of Elasticsearch checkout [https://www.elastic.co/use-cases](https://www.elastic.co/use-cases).